DJAlvarez/KinD_on_windows/README.md

 ## Accessing the application
 ### Linux
-On linux, since contianers run natively on the host, we can access the application in a much simpler way, with no extra configuration.
+On linux, since containers run natively on the host, we can access the application in a much simpler way, with no extra configuration.
 To access a NodePort service within the cluster, we can use the 2 following commands, to get the address of the service: